 Again, this is something else you can do to help your customers feel a tighter connection to your brand, as they’ll feel very much involved in the conversation.

 One way to increase engagement in the comments is to post content that followers want to engage with.
-Photos and images get 53% more likes and 104% more comments compared to text-only posts, so these are ones to post more often.
+Photos get 53% more likes and 104% more comments compared to text-only posts, meaning adding photos to your social media feeds is a great option.

-You’ll see your brand affinity start to increase before too long.
-Plus, keep an eye on your brand awareness, equity, and any other brand metrics you’re tracking.
-These should also benefit from increasing comment engagement as all those extra comments and likes will spread your post further in people’s newsfeeds.
-And that means that your brand name is being pushed in front of a higher number of potential customers.
+These should also benefit from increased engagement, as all those extra comments and likes will spread your post further in people’s newsfeeds.
+And you know what that means!
+Your brand name is being shown to a higher number of potential customers.

 What Should Your Next Steps Be?